jgryffindor/kubernetes-pod-reloader/Readme.md

-# image-checker
+# Kubernetes Pod Reloaded

-A python script and container to dynamically check pod image digest against a remote and restart the pod if different.
+A python script and container to dynamically check a pods container image digest against a remote image digest, and restart the pod if different.